-Cleaning dust boots of fork legs
+Cleaning the dust boots of the fork legs

-- Raise the motorcycle with a lift stand. ( p.
-25) - Push dust boots of both fork legs upwards.
+- Push dust boots 1 of both fork legs downwards.

-The dust boots should remove dust and coarse dirt particles from the fork tubes.
+The dust boots are designed to remove dust and coarse dirt particles from the fork tubes.
 Over time, dirt can penetrate behind the dust boots.
 If this dirt is not removed, the oil seals behind can start to leak.